Slackadays/Clipboard/README.md

 ### <img src="documentation/readme-assets/EnvironmentVariables.png" alt="Environment Variables" height=25px />

-<details><summary> &ensp; <b><code>CI</code></b> &emsp; Set this to anything to make Clipboard overwrite existing items without a user prompt when pasting.
+<details><summary> &ensp; <b><code>CI</code></b> &emsp; Set this to anything to make CB overwrite existing items without a user prompt when pasting.
 This variable is intended for Continuous Integration scripts where a live human is not present to make decisions.</summary>

 <br>

-Use Clipboard in a CI script.
+Use CB in a CI script.
 ```sh
 ...
 cb cp Temp/*